 Forget a dash or two, the Trinidad Sour calls for bitters to be your base, with a delicious and robust flavor all its own.

-When mixing or prepping any cocktail, or even just reading about them, chances are you’ll see the instructions “and a dash or two of bitters” fairly frequently.
-So many recipes call for the spicy and full-bodied flavor extract that you’d be hard pressed to find drinks that don’t.
-And those tend to have bitters as an option, depending on your tastes.
-When I make a martini at home, sometimes I’ll rinse my glass with a few drops and it makes quite a difference by adding some extra complexity to my drink.
+When mixing or prepping any cocktail, or even just reading about them, chances are you’ll see the instructions “add a dash or two of bitters” fairly frequently.
+So many recipes call for the spicy and full-bodied flavoring that you’d be hard-pressed to find drinks that don’t.
+And no doubt you’ll be aware, it’s always used in small proportions.

 When I first came across the Trinidad Sour, I thought I had read the recipe wrong.
 Bitters as the base spirit?
-I’ve never heard of that.
+I’d never heard of that.
 And honestly, I was a bit leery.
 A little goes a long way when it comes to using this ingredient and I somehow imagined that this mixture wouldn’t be palatable; that after one or two sips, I’d be exclaiming “ewwwwwww,” and insulting my host.

-What is the Best Whiskey to Use in a Trinidad Sour?
+What is the best whiskey to use in a Trinidad Sour?

 Ingredients